 In recent days I’ve grown to dread reading the news.
 As if the pandemic gloom wasn’t enough, we now have the displeasure of the far right and organised football hooligans.

 ‘Organised hooligans’, that’s a contradiction.
-I’ll never forget the trail of buses carrying Old Firm fans to Ibrox Stadium in Glasgow.
+I’ll never forget the trail of buses carrying Old Firm fans to Ibrox Stadium in Glasgow during my childhood.

 I’m passionate about football.
 I passionately loathe it.
 As a kid, I always knew which team had lost.